Smeaton: Origin of the name

 They were Presbyterian, Peter and Helen could read and write, and their place of origin is given as Clackmannanshire.
 Bob was born at sea.
 Peter Smeaton co-signed a letter of thanks to the captain and crew of the Tornado.

-Peter Smeaton (1820-1889) He was born at Crieff, Perthshire.
+He was born at Crieff, Perthshire.
 His parents were Robert Smeaton and Catherine Reid (she born at Crieff about 1788).
-At the 1841 census he lived at “Tillicoultry V Southfield” with his mother Catherine Reid, Mary “Smitton” aged about 25 and Jean Grant aged 1.
-On 17 May 1845 he married Helen Stalker at Tillicoultry in Clackmannanshire.
+At the 1841 census he lived at “Tillicoultry V Southfield” in Clackmannanshire with his mother Catherine Reid, Mary “Smitton” aged about 25 and Jean Grant aged 1.
+On 17 May 1845 he married Helen Stalker at Tillicoultry.
 His mother continued to live at Tillicoulty 73 years old and at Union Street at the 1861 census.

-At the 1851 Scottish census Peter Smeaton and Helen Stalker were living at (11) How Dub, Parish of Tillicoultry.
+At the 1851 Scottish census Peter Smeaton and Helen Stalker were living at (11) How Dub (later known as Frederick Street), Parish of Tillicoultry.
 His occupation was listed as handloom weaver.
 Their children were:

 - Robert, aged 5, born Tillicoultry